EntySec/HatSploit-Docs/docs/development/writing-plugins.md

 **NOTE:** All plugins should inherit from `Plugin` (`hatsploit.lib.plugin`), otherwise plugin won't be loaded.

-Lets go through all the necessary methods:
+Let's go through all the necessary methods:

 * `self.details` - Is a dictionary containing all necessary information (`Full name`, `name`, `description`, `authors`, etc.)
 * `self.commands` - Is a dictionary that contains all categories and commands implemented by the plugin.